Hobitit: Production

-The production was based on a six-hour play, The Lord of the Rings, put on by the Suomenlinna Group Theatre in 1988 and 1989, directed by Raila Leppäkoski and Arto af Hällström.
+The production was based on a six-hour play, Taru sormusten herrasta (The Lord of the Rings), put on by Ryhmäteatteri theatre company at the Suomenlinna Summer Theatre in 1988 and 1989, directed by Raila Leppäkoski and Arto af Hällström.
 The broadcaster Yle had the option of adapting the play directly to television, but this approach was rejected as making no sense on screen.
-This would have meant producing a children's series based on Toni Edelmann's musical settings of Tolkien's poems, as in the play, but it proved difficult to relate this to the story, and the approach was abandoned.
-Instead, Torikka chose to tell the story from the Hobbits' perspective, cutting other parts of Tolkien's narrative.
-The new series was written and directed by Timo Torikka, who had played Pippin in the play.
-Edelman was responsible for the soundtrack.
+An alternative approach that was considered, was producing a children's series centered on Toni Edelmann's musical arrangements of Tolkien's poems that had been used in the play, but it proved difficult to relate them to the story, and the idea was abandoned.
+Instead, it was decided to tell the story from the Hobbits' perspective, cutting other parts of Tolkien's narrative.
+The series was written and directed by Timo Torikka, who had played Pippin in the play, and co-written by Edelman, who had composed the play's music.

-Hobitit featured nine episodes of 30 minutes each; these aired from 29 March to 24 May 1993, repeated in 1997–1998.
-Most of the actors were inherited from the play, with new blood in the shape of Jari Pehkonen as Pippin and Leif Wager as Elrond.
-Filming locations included the Ryhmäteatteri theatre in Helsinki and Yle's studio production facilities.
-Some sequences were shot out of doors with natural backgrounds, while a large number of scale models were used for scenes such as of the Shire and the village of Bree.
-Studio sequences were filmed using bluescreen, allowing landscapes to be added by chroma key compositing.
+Hobitit featured nine episodes of 30 minutes each; these aired from 29 March to 24 May 1993, and rerun in 1997–1998.
+Most of the actors repeated their roles from the play, with fresh talent of Jari Pehkonen as Pippin and Leif Wager as Elrond.
+Filming locations included the Ryhmäteatteri theatre company's stage in Helsinki and Yle's studio production facilities.
+Some sequences were shot outdoors with natural backgrounds, while a large number of scale models were used for scenes such as of the Shire and the village of Bree.
+Studio sequences were filmed using bluescreen, allowing landscapes to be added digitally by chroma key compositing.

 Coverage of the book

-The series concentrates on the quest undertaken by the Hobbits Frodo and Sam to destroy the Ring.
-Accordingly it omits the parts of Tolkien's novel, including the epic battles, that are not seen by these characters.
+The series focuses on the quest undertaken by the Hobbits Frodo and Sam to destroy the Ring.
+Accordingly, it omits the parts of Tolkien's novel, such as the epic battles, that are not seen by these characters.